Michael Van Clef, Ph.D.

 Ecological Solutions teamed with Neglia Engineering to restore the river banks of the 'Middle School Reach' of the East Branch Rahway River in South Orange Village.
 He mapped vegetation, provided treatment recommendations and prepared bid documents to remove invasive species in preparation for the planting of native species.

-NJAS hired Ecological Solutions to provide support for its efforts to protect the Highlands.
+NJA hired Ecological Solutions to provide support for its efforts to protect the Highlands.
 The work included a review of the draft Regional Master Plan, compiling comments from partners and drafting recommendations for the Highlands Council.
-NJAS is also utilizing Ecological Solutions' forest health monitoring protocols to guide its newly implemented deer management program.
+NJA has utilized Ecological Solutions' forest health monitoring protocols to guide its deer management program.
+Mike also worked with NJA foresters to document forest health at the Sparta Mountain Wildlife Management Area.

-NJCF hired Ecological Solutions to create a management plan for their 9,400-acre Franklin Parker Preserve in the "Heart of the Pine Barrens".
+NJCF hired Ecological Solutions to create a stewardship plan for their 9,400-acre Franklin Parker Preserve in the "Heart of the Pine Barrens".
 The plan encompassed mapping of plant communities and fire history, surveys of stakeholders and the general public, creation of a recreational plan, and management recommendations for rare/unique species and communities, deer management, ecological fire management, and invasive species management.
 As part of an ongoing relationship, Ecological Solutions implemented its forest health monitoring protocols, designed trail-side interpretative signage and provided control of a variety of invasive species at NJCF's Apshawa Preserve.
 Ecological Solutions was also hired to create a comprehensive stewardship plan for the Wickecheoke Creek Preserve in Hunterdon County, which involved the mapping of invasive species and ecological communities, assessment of ecological health of meadows, shrublands and forests, and recommendations for stewardship and public recreational access.
+In 2014, Mike assisted in the collection of detailed vegetation surveys of the Great Limestone Valley to compare the health of forests with and without past agricultural land use history.

 Ecological Solutions led a team of various experts hired to prepare an inventory of ecological communities, plants, reptiles, amphibians, mussels, dragonflies, damselflies and butterflies at the Bear Creek Preserve.
 Inventory results and assessment of ecological health was used to create a comprehensive 10-year stewardship plan.

-Ecological Solutions has initiated a report to develop Best Management Practices for Pine Barrens Roadsides.
-Working closely with PPA's staff, this document is intended to provide a scientific basis for improved roadside management that will protect and enhance otherwise uncommon early successional wildflower habitat in the Pine Barrens.
-The report will include a regulatory review, comparative management regime cost estimates and recommendations regarding native Pine Barrens seed mixes.
+Ecological Solutions developed Best Management Practices for Pine Barrens Roadsides.
+Working closely with PPA's staff, this document intended to provide a scientific basis for improved roadside management that will protect and enhance otherwise uncommon early successional wildflower habitat in the Pine Barrens.
+The report included a regulatory review, comparative management regime cost estimates and recommendations regarding native Pine Barrens seed mixes.

 Ecological Solutions completed a comprehensive Stewardship Plan for Brightwood Park in the Town of Westfield.
 This 43-acre site has the potential to be a premier site to demonstrate a healthy forest community surrounded by urban development.
 The plan involved complete mapping of invasive species and recommendations for their treatment, wildflower meadow restoration and recommendations for deer exclosure fencing.